COSI-Lab/meeting-minutes/_posts/2016-03-09-Meeting-Minutes.md

 ## Job Opening
 [James](mailto:bruskajp@clarkson.edu) has a friend who is looking for an employee.
 Contact James for more info.

+## Documentation Help
+An alum would like to help us write documentation as practice!

 ---

 # After Meeting Slot